From flip to hold: 20+ years of PE investment in B2B events

 Average PE ownership tenure by year

-Average tenure of disclosed PE / PE-style events ownership cycles by exit, continuation or recap year, with a 3-cycle rolling average.
-Hover any bar or dot for the cycles behind it.
+Average tenure of selected PE / PE-style events ownership cycles by exit, continuation or recap year, with a 3-deal rolling average calculated on the underlying ownership-cycle sequence.

 The chart above solidifies that story.
-Across the disclosed PE ownership cycles in this dataset, average tenure at exit or recap has gone from around three and a half years in the mid-2010s to closer to ten since 2023.
-The post-2023 cohort runs longer at every data point: Charterhouse's exit from Tarsus at 3.8 years, Phoenix's continuation fund on Nineteen at around 5.5, and the new CloserStill recapitalisation at roughly 8 years and counting for Providence, wheres the Onex-Emerald ownership can be treated as an almost thirteen year long-hold.
+Across the disclosed PE ownership cycles in this dataset, average tenure at exit or recap has gone from around three and a half years in the mid-2010s to closer to eight since 2023.
+The post-2023 cohort runs longer at every data point: Charterhouse's exit from Tarsus at 3.8 years, Phoenix's continuation fund on Nineteen at around 4.2, and the new CloserStill recapitalisation at roughly 7.5 years and counting for Providence, whereas the Onex-Emerald ownership can be treated as an almost thirteen-year long-hold.

 The chart, by definition, only includes cycles that have already produced an exit, a continuation fund, or a recap.
 The longest current PE hold in B2B events doesn't appear on it: Blackstone has owned Clarion since July 2017, which is now into a ninth year.
-Easyfairs (Cobepa and Inflexion, 2024) and Hyve (Providence and Searchlight, 2023) are both ongoing and excluded for the same reason.
+Easyfairs (Cobepa and Inflexion, 2024) is excluded for the same reason.
 In other words, the trend visible in the data is being held back by what's invisible to it: deals that have already been held longer than any dot on the chart, but haven't "completed" in a form the dataset can capture.
 The structural shift toward longer holds is real, and the chart, if anything, understates it.

 PE ownership hold duration in B2B events